bitnami/charts/bitnami/kubeapps/README.md

 ##### Hosts

-Most likely you will only want to have one hostname that maps to this Kubeapps installation, however, it is possible to have more than one host.
-To facilitate this, the `ingress.hosts` object is an array.
+Most likely you will only want to have one hostname that maps to this Kubeapps installation (use the `ingress.hostname` parameter to set the hostname), however, it is possible to have more than one host.
+To facilitate this, the `ingress.extraHosts` object is an array.

 ##### Annotations